HeathChang/personal_work/Svelte/01_Svelte_Intro/README.md

 ## Building and running in production mode

-To create an optimised version of the app:
+To create an optimised version of the appOld:

 ```bash
 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).
+You can run the newly built appOld with `npm run start`.
+This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the appOld will work when you deploy to platforms like [Heroku](https://heroku.com).

-## Single-page app mode
+## Single-page appOld mode

 By default, sirv will only respond to requests that match files in `public`.
-This is to maximise compatibility with static fileservers, allowing you to deploy your app anywhere.
+This is to maximise compatibility with static fileservers, allowing you to deploy your appOld anywhere.

-If you're building a single-page app (SPA) with multiple routes, sirv needs to be able to respond to requests for *any* path.
+If you're building a single-page appOld (SPA) with multiple routes, sirv needs to be able to respond to requests for *any* path.
 You can make it so by editing the `"start"` command in package.json:

 ```js
 "start": "sirv public --single"